aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 The concept that you should only give a user or system the least permissions possible

+### Core principles of privileged access

+#### **Principle of Least Privilege**

+Principle of Least Privilege (PoLP) means giving users, applications, or systems the minimum access needed for their tasks, nothing extra.
+For example, a database administrator should have admin rights only to their assigned databases, not to the entire network.

+This approach starts with “default deny,” where all access is forbidden unless specifically allowed.
+Additional permissions are granted only when justified.
+This prevents accounts from gathering too many permissions over time, limiting damage if one of them is compromised.

+#### **Separation of duties**

+Separation of Duties (SoD) divides critical tasks between multiple people to prevent fraud and errors.
+For example, when creating a new admin account, one person requests it, another approves it, and a third person creates it.
+It also means using separate accounts for admin tasks versus daily activities like email.

+This provides oversight at every step, reducing the risk of errors and making it harder for insiders to abuse their position.

+#### **just in time access**

+Just-in-Time (JIT) access provides temporary privileges instead of permanent elevated access.
+For example, someone gets one hour of access to patch a server. ​​Once the hour is done, their access reverts to standard privileges.

+This eliminates permanent elevated permissions, which reduces the window attackers can exploit compromised accounts.

+#### **accountability and audit trails**

+This approach aims to ensure that all privileged activities are logged and traceable.
+For example, when someone modifies firewall rules, the system logs who made the change, when it was changed, and what was changed.
+Each admin should have their own individual account, not shared accounts.

+This enables the detection of suspicious activity and keeps your actions transparent and accountable at all times.

+#### Essential Security Practices for Daily Operations

+**MFA**

+- Always use Multi-Factor Authentication (MFA), a security method that requires a password plus a second verification step, when available.
+- Use the MFA method provided by your organization.
+Choose phishing-resistant MFA if offered, such as hardware security keys or certificate-based authentication.
+- Never share MFA codes or approve requests you didn't initiate.
+- If you receive an unexpected MFA notification, report it immediately.

+**session management**

+- Always lock your screen when leaving your desk, even if you step away briefly.
+- Log out completely from privileged systems when finished; don't just close the window.
+- Never leave privileged sessions open and unattended.
+- Set screen savers with password protection when available.

+**login information storage**

+- Never write down your passwords, store them in documents, or share them with others.
+- Use your organization's approved password management tools when available.
+- Create strong, unique passwords for each account, and never reuse your privileged account passwords for personal accounts.
+- Change passwords if you suspect they have been compromised or follow your organization's schedule if they have one.

+**activity monitoring**

+- Understand what actions are being tracked in the systems you use.
+- Review your own activity logs when possible to ensure all actions are legitimate and authorized.
+- Report any suspicious activity you notice in logs or systems.
+- Make sure your actions are always justifiable and aligned with your assigned responsibilities.

 ### Cloud services

 There are three main types of cloud services: